covidclinical/Phase2.2PASCcondIRPackage/README.md

 ### 2. Run the Analysis

-Please note that the analysis usually takes around 15 to 30 minutes to run.
+Please note that the analysis usually takes around 2 to 3 days to run.

 ``` r